wrobertg/emsm/docs/source/how_to/installation.rst

         $ sudo python3 -m pip install --pre emsm

-    This will also install all EMSM Python depencies.
+    This will also install all EMSM Python dependencies.

 #.
 Create the user, that should run the EMSM: